Media bias hurts SAC exec's right to fair trial -lawyer

-The memo said stories about the investigation into Steinberg’s trading in two technology stocks were likely fueled by government leaks, and that potential jurors could be swayed by what they have already read about the case in the press.
+The memo said stories about the investigation into Steinberg’s trading in two technology stocks were likely fueled by government leaks, and that potential jurors could be swayed by what they’ve already read about the case in the press.

 Steinberg is the latest of nine people from Steven A. Cohen’s $15 billion hedge fund SAC Capital Advisors to be charged or implicated by federal prosecutors in an insider trading investigation that has lasted more than five years and resulted in intense media coverage of Cohen and his associates.

-He was arrested on March 29 and charged with trading shares of the tech companies Dell DELL.O and Nvidia (NVDA.O) in 2008 and 2009 based on inside information.
-His trial is set to begin on November 18.
+He was arrested on March 31 and charged with trading shares of the tech companies Dell and Nvidia in 2008 and 2009 based on inside information.
+His trail is set to begin on Nov.
+18.

 In Tuesday’s memo, Steinberg’s lawyer Barry Berke cited a litany of stories about the insider trading probe of SAC Capital.
 “The press itself has characterized the coverage of Mr. Cohen, SAC and those associated with SAC as ‘a crescendo,'” he wrote, citing stories in The New York Times, the Wall Street Journal, Reuters, the Associated Press, Bloomberg News, Time, Vanity Fair, the New York Business Journal, New York Magazine and other publications.

-Crimmins said the request for extra flexibility to question jurors was one of several avenues defense lawyers have to try to stamp out bias on a jury.
-In more extreme cases, he said, they can ask that the trial be moved to a different part of the country, where media attention has not been so heavy.

-Evan Stewart, a partner at Zuckerman Spaeder in New York, who also has no connection to the case said even the modest request for a juror questionnaire might not be granted, in part because some of the latest stories about the insider trading probe of SAC have posited that Cohen might not be criminally charged after all.
-In addition, Stewart said, lawyers for other high-profile people tried recently in New York for insider trading, including former McKinsey & Co.
-CEO Rajat Gupta, did not raise press coverage as an issue, despite intense media attention in those cases.

-In Tuesday’s memo, Berke argued the focus on emails admitted into court records in the case against another portfolio manager who worked at SAC is hurting Steinberg.
+In particular, Berke argued, the focus on emails admitted into court records in the case against another portfolio manager who worked at SAC is hurting Steinberg.
 The emails show former SAC portfolio manager Jon Horvath discussing information about Dell that was allegedly not public.
 Steinberg is included in the email chain and warns another recipient to “please be discreet.”

 Horvath pleaded guilty last year to insider trading charges and is cooperating with U.S. prosecutors.
 Legal experts say the government will have to use testimony from Horvath in its case against Steinberg.